 Our walking tour is an overview of Charleston’s history, culture, architecture, gardens and much more.
 We cover about 18 city blocks through the most historic part of our city.
 The tour spans 350 years from our Colonial era to our modern day preservation efforts and the recent restoration that led to our being the most historically preserved city in America.
 If there are topics that you want more detail about, please let us know!

-Our group tours might have as many as 20 people on them, the maximum allowed by City Ordinance.
-Private tours may be arranged for a smaller group.
+Our group tours cost $20 per person and might have as many as 20 people on them, the maximum allowed by City Ordinance.
+Private tours are seasonally priced and may be arranged for a smaller group.
+Reservations for all tours are always required.

 We don’t go into any homes because they are mostly private.
 There are a few lovely museum homes which we will point out along the way for you to visit at a later time.